mediaatelier/GrandTotal-Plugins/E-Invoice/README.md

 valid destinations:
 ```
 pdf (The file is embedded in the PDF)
-mail (The file is attached alongside the PDFx)
+mail (The file is attached alongside the PDF)
 ```